kamilahasanahh/NLP-tweet/README.md

 # Tweet Sentiment & Classification Analysis

 This project explores social media data (tweets) to perform sentiment analysis, topic modeling, and classification.
-It utilizes a variety of techniques ranging from traditional machine learning algorithms like SVM to deep learning architectures like LSTM, but mostly focuses on LinearSVC.
+It utilizes a variety of techniques ranging from traditional machine learning algorithms like SVM to deep learning architectures like LSTM and LinearSVC.

 ## 📊 Project Overview